akkamin/threejs_example/README.md

 -the glb file often gets messed up during transfer, especially if there is limited space on wherever this will be hosted.
 Unless the animation size is small or there is a lot of space on the webserver, i do not recommend trying to load 3d glb models.
-This is more proof that it actually works
+This is more proof that it actually works sometimes it takes multiple uploads of the glb file before it works. glb files can also be viewed at https://gltf-viewer.donmccurdy.com/ to make sure they actually work.

 -landing_project2.html is the "homepage"